 Some peppermint in the dough, some on top

-For the remaining 2 Tbsp of peppermint candy, it's best to roll the cookies into balls, roll in a bowl of sugar, and then press additional candy cane pieces on top of the dough before baking.
+For the remaining 2 tablespoon of peppermint candy, it's best to roll the cookies into balls, roll in a bowl of sugar, and then press additional candy cane pieces on top of the dough before baking.

 Always *slightly* under-bake cookies

 Wondering how to get perfectly chewy vegan cookies?
 Well, the trick really lies in the baking time!
-Believe it or not 1-2 minutes of extra cooking time can bring these cookies from soft & chewy to crispy.
+Believe it or not, 1-2 minutes of extra cooking time can bring these cookies from soft & chewy to crispy.

-Since every oven is different, I always recommend a cooking range, For this recipe 10-12 minutes seems to be the trick.
+Since every oven is different, I always recommend a cooking range, For this recipe, 10-12 minutes seems to be the trick.
 I pretty much never let my sugar cookies cook longer than 11 minutes in my oven, but some ovens may run a bit cooler and need up to 12.

-FAQ & Substitutions
+FAQ & Substitutions:

 I personally haven't tried it, but I have heard from many readers that my sugar cookie recipes work really well with Bob's Red Mill Gluten-Free 1:1 Baking mix.
-I've personally used it in other recipes and can confirm it changes the texture slightly (less chewy more soft), but is just as delicious!

 I do not recommend making these peppermint candy cane sugar cookies refined sugar-free.
 I've heard from many of you they don't work great with coconut sugar.
 Also, the candy cane pieces are not refined sugar-free and I do not know of a good alternative.

-Yes, many are!
-I can't speak for all brand, but I always use Brach's crushed candy canes which are 100% vegan.
 I also love Wholesome Brand Candy canes which are organic too and can be crushed up to work in these cookies.

-Yes!
-I recommend chilling the dough for 30 minutes, then shaping into balls and rolling in sugar before freezing.
 Freezing individual cookies is the best so you always have a stash in the freezer!
 You will likely have to add 1-3 minutes of additional baking time with frozen cookie dough, so just keep that in mind.

 I truly hope you love these Vegan Candy Cane Sugar Cookies for the holidays.
 They make the perfect festive & easy candy cane Christmas cookies!